Sweden and Somalia Reach Controversial Aid Agreement

 Swedish aid to Somalia was redirected to projects near the Somali prime minister's office in exchange for Somalia to take back forcibly deported citizens, shows an investigation from Sveriges Radio's Ekot.

-The risk of corruption is so obvious, and that the money is being abused is obvious to us who have worked with these issues, says Wilo Abdulle Osman, who has worked with return issues in Somalia, to the radio.
+The risk of corruption is so obvious, and that the money is being misused is obvious to us who have worked with these issues, says Wilo Abdulle Osman, who has worked with return issues in Somalia, to the radio.

 According to Ekot, the agreement concluded in December 2023 led to a conflict between Sweden and Somalia.
-Among other things, because Sida refused to pay out the money to a fund with clear links to the Prime Minister.
+Among other things, when Sida refused to pay out the money to a fund with clear links to the Prime Minister.

-The payments of 100 million kronor in aid were delayed and eventually 40 million was paid to a fund at the World Bank and 60 million to a project under the UN organization UNDP but with clear links to the Prime Minister's office.
+The payments of 100 million kronor in aid were delayed and eventually 40 million was paid to a fund at the World Bank and 60 million to a project under the UN agency UNDP but with clear links to the Prime Minister's office.

 She says that aid should go to things like children's schooling, democracy projects and food.